loredanacirstea/articles/articles/Ethereum Essence: Complex Consensus Operations.md

 Imagine a consensus protocol for identity: users might decide to give CRUD permissions over one identity data type to some trusted 3rd party.
 One such a 3rd party is able to verify only one part of the user's identity and manage it on-chain, on behalf of the user.
 A second one can manage another identity data type.
 Think about Twitter attaching a user handle proof to a user's identity contract or a government entity attaching an identification hash.

-You can therefore have fine grained permissions on data types and on the data records themselves.
+You can, therefore, have fine-grained permissions on data types and on the data records themselves.

 ### Permissions on Address

-Such a permission can be thought of as a role-based access control mechanism.
+Such permission can be thought of as a role-based access control mechanism.
 An Ethereum address (EOAs or contracts) can be granted permissions by another address with higher permissions, on giving further permissions down the hierarchy.

 ### Permissions Mix